Serial presence detect: RGB LED control

+SMBIOS

+The SMBIOS relays data about the memory from the BIOS to the computer.
+This information is accessed by the dmidecode program, which runs on Linux, FreeBSD, NetBSD, OpenBSD, BeOS, Cygwin and Solaris.
+Again, it accesses not the SPD information, but SMBIOS information, so data may be limited or incorrect.

+Ex situ SMBus

+By removing the EEPROM chip and transplanting it somewhere else, one can obtain a more direct SMBus access.
+This helps remove the interference from chipsets.

+Laptops and webcams

 A not so common use for old laptops is as generic SMBus readers, as the internal EEPROM on the module can be disabled once the BIOS has read it so the bus is essentially available for use.
 The method used is to pull low the A0,A1 lines so the internal memory shuts down, allowing the external device to access the SMBus.
 Once this is done, a custom Linux build or DOS application can then access the external device.
 A common use is recovering data from LCD panel memory chips to retrofit a generic panel into a proprietary laptop.

+A related technique is rewriting the chip on webcams often included with many laptops, as the bus speed is substantially higher.
+They can even be modified so that 25-series chips, commonly used in storing a motherboard's UEFI ROM, can be read and written for protection against chip failure.

 On some chips it is also a good idea to separate write protect lines so that the onboard chips do not get wiped during reprogramming.

-A related technique is rewriting the chip on webcams often included with many laptops as the bus speed is substantially higher and can even be modified so that 25x compatible chips can be read back for later cloning of the uEFI in the event of a chip failure.

-This unfortunately only works on DDR3 and below, as DDR4 uses different security and can usually only be read.
-Its possible to use a tool like SPDTool or similar and replace the chip with one that has its WP line free so it can be altered in situ.

-On some chipsets the message "Incompatible SMBus driver?" may be seen so read is also prevented.